benboit/sw6-docker/README.md

 # Shopware 6 Docker-Setup

 ## About
 This is an alternative docker-setup for the setup provided by shopware.
-This is a work-in-progress: expect bugs and things not working!

 ## Vision
 The main idea behind this project is to create an alternative / better setup.
 These